mr-shantanu/my_calculator/README.md

 # my_calculator
-This is my calculator using HTML,CSS,JS
+This is my calculator created using HTML,CSS,Java Script